 Public records are documentary materials made or received by government agencies in North Carolina in carrying on public business.
 Public records include materials written or created by WCPSS and its employees.
-They also include materials written or made by private people or companies and submitted to WCPSS regardless of whether those materials were required or requested by WCPSS or whether they were sent WCPSS voluntarily at the private person's initiative.
+They may also include materials written or made by private people or companies and submitted to WCPSS regardless of whether those materials were required or requested by WCPSS or whether they were sent WCPSS voluntarily at the private person's initiative.

 Public records include paper and electronic documents, emails, papers, letters, maps, books, photographs, films, sound recordings, magnetic or other tapes, electronic data-processing records, artifacts, or other documentary material, regardless of physical form or characteristics.

-Examples Of Records Exempt From Disclosure Under The Public Records Act
+Examples Of Records Exempt From Disclosure Under The Public Records Act:

 How long does it take to redact?
-Time needed for the redaction process can vary greatly, based on the number of documents in the request.
+Time needed for the redaction process can vary greatly, based largely on the number of documents in the request.